-Sussex had one of the highest-rated Computer Science courses, so I decided to visit the Engineering department's open day.
+Sussex had one of the highest-rated Computer Science courses, so I decided to visit the Informatics department on an open day.
 I was immediately drawn to the city, the campus and the fantastic facilities.
 In my third year, we were able to work on a project of our choice and I loved the freedom and ability to apply my learnings from my previous years.

 Did you gain any real-world experiences that helped your career development?

 I secured my first internship at 16 years old, working at a website development company called Fuse8, then went on to work at a financial consulting firm, Excelian.
 This early experience helped me gain further internships at J.P.
 Morgan, Goldman Sachs and Google.
 Taking early internships and placements at smaller outfits can unlock remarkable future opportunities, so don’t pass them by.